20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 );

-When you share a link in Slack (e.g., #ai_trends), the agent automatically researches the topic, searches X for related posts, queries your personal knowledge base, and creates an Asana card with a full outline: hook, key points, sources, and suggested title.
+When you share a link in Slack, the agent researches the topic, searches X for related posts, queries your knowledge base, and creates a task card with a full outline: hook, key points, sources, and suggested title.

-Skills needed: web_search (built-in), x-research-v2 for Twitter/X, knowledge-base skill for RAG, Asana or Todoist integration, gog CLI for YouTube Analytics.
+Skills needed: web_search (built-in), x-research-v2 for Twitter/X, knowledge-base skill, Asana or Todoist integration.

 Daily Reddit and News Digest

-The problem: You want to stay informed without spending two hours scrolling Reddit and Hacker News.
+The problem: You want to stay informed without spending 2 hours scrolling Reddit and Hacker News.

 Every day at 5 PM, give me the top performing posts from these